Becoming a parent and having a child is a massive change in anyone’s life.

 Once you accept that these feelings are genuinely affecting you and are present in your life as a parent, you can work to address them and solve them.

-By working to address your regret, you’re already taking a step to become a fantastic parent.
+You’re already taking a step to become a fantastic parent by addressing your regret.

 Be Kind to Yourself and Your Family